gudrunhe/secdec/doc/source/overview.rst

 >>> one_loop_bubble.F
  + (-p**2)*x0*x1

-The example above among other useful features is also stated in the full documenation of :class:`LoopIntegralFromPropagators() <pySecDec.loop_integral.LoopIntegralFromPropagators>` in the reference guide.
+The example above among other useful features is also stated in the full documentation of
+:class:`LoopIntegralFromPropagators() <pySecDec.loop_integral.LoopIntegralFromPropagators>`
+in the reference guide.